Surgery For Knee Cap Pain

 Secondly, surgery will allow release of the tight lateral retinaculum which will correct the tilt and maltracking of the knee cap.
 This surgery produces a correction very similar to taping or bracing of the knee cap, but does so permanently.

-What happens after Arthroscopic Lateral Release?
+What happens after arthroscopic lateral release?

 A lateral release is a more substantial operation than a routine arthroscopy.
 Cutting of the tissues means that there’s more bleeding, swelling and pain initially.
 It’s necessary to stay in hospital one night with a drain in the knee to remove blood.
 A brace is not needed after surgery, although you may return to using a small patellofemoral brace as soon as the swelling has resolved.
 Crutches may be required for one or two days but should be discarded as soon as possible.